open-watcom/owp4v1copy/bld/wgml/test/docstest/readme.txt

 There is also a debug directory; this is used to allow wdw to be applied to our wgml using the same context as the build system.
 This has some special restrictions:
--- the makefile in "debug" itself only allows "clean";
+-- the makefile in "debug2" itself only allows "clean";
--- the makefiles in the subdirectories only allow "clean" and a specific document (that is, "hbook=" must be present and use a valid document name
+-- the makefiles in the subdirectories only allow "clean" and a specific document (that is, "hbook=" must be present and use a valid document name)

+The makefile in "docstest" only allows "clean", and it does it in all subdirectories, including debug2.
+This works because the "hbook=" item needed in "debug2" does not restrict the action of "clean" to that book; "clean" works on all documents found in that directory.

 While #pmake lines exist in the makefiles, no lang.ctl entries exist to allow builder to be used.
 This is intentional: these tests should never be part of the actual build